 But just offering an Open API for developers to create print-on-demand bookstores doesn’t actually help individual authors much.
 We want to fully bridge the gap from creator to finished product (be it a book you make and buy yourself or one you market and sell to other readers).

 The benefit of having an Open API is that the software is very easy to adapt.
-We’ve got a tool in place that lets anyone upload files, verify that they’ll print, and order prints (we call this Lulu xPress).
+We’ve got a tool in place that lets anyone upload files, verify that they’ll print, and order prints (we call this Lulu Direct).
 But this is only the first application of our API.

 The next step is offering retail options for our authors.

-So in early 2018 we introduced the first major application of this new API – the Lulu xPress App for Shopify®️.
+So in early 2018 we introduced the first major application of this new API – the Lulu Direct App for Shopify®️.
 This App (like the Apps on your phone) allows you to do one very specific thing with your existing Shopify web store: print and sell books using Lulu’s API.

 You can find the original announcement we made on the Blog, plus I will post this awesome video we made earlier this year: